Who Owns History? Connecticut Woman Sues Harvard for Family Photos

 - Marcia Chatelain – Historian and Professor of History and African American Studies at Georgetown University in Washington, D.C.
 Chatelain is the author of Franchise: The Golden Arches in Black America. (@DrMChatelain)

-Chion Wolf, Cat Pastor, and Carmen Baskauf contributed to this show, which originally aired February 14, 2020.
+Chion Wolf, Cat Pastor, and Carmen Baskauf contributed to this show.